lewagon/quay-github-actions-dispatch/README.md

 ### Workflow example to trigger on QUAY_BUILD_SUCCESS event

-Deploy to Digital Ocenan managed Kubernetes with Helm 3
+Deploy to Digital Ocean managed Kubernetes with Helm 3

 ```yml
 name: Helm deploy all things